trevgall/TestRepo/README.txt

 And here is a new line of text.

-New infor here - the 3rd update
+New info here - the 3rd update

 New day, a new dawn - sounds like a song...

+Updated a spelling mistake